|Monthly Tech-Tip |

 Sometimes EP Kaolin is the best suspender in a glaze, sometimes it isn't.
 These are the same 85% fritted glaze.
 A (left) employs 15% Old Hickory #5 ball clay to suspend it, B (right) has 15% EPK.
 B settles quickly, demands low water content or it runs like water, it goes on very thick even if dipped quickly, it dries instantly and creates uneven thicknesses.
 By contrast, A goes on like silk, doesn't settle, dries evenly in about 10 seconds.
 What a difference!
 All simply because of using a different clay to suspend it.

-I poured 4 teaspoons of two glazes onto a board and let them sit for a minute, then inclined the board.
-The one with Gleason Ball clay (right, much higher in coal and finer particle size) has settled and the water on the top of running off.
-The one with Old Hickory #5 ball clay has not settled at all and the whole thing is running downward.
-Below I have begun to sponge them off.
-Old Hickory No. 1 Glaze Clay is even better than #5 for suspension.
-The most amazing thing about this: There is only 7% ball clay in the recipe.
+I poured 4 teaspoons of two glazes onto a non-absorbent butcher’s board and let them sit for a minute, then inclined the board.
+The one on the right employs Gleason Ball clay, the left one has Old Hickory #5 ball clay.
+Neither has any rheology modifier additions.
+The one on the right has settled and, on incline of the board, the watery upper is running off.
+The other has gelled and the whole thing is running downward slowly.
+Below that you can see where I have begun to sponge them off, the one on the right is sticky.
+The most amazing thing about this: This difference appears despite the fact that there is only 7% ball clay in this heavily fritted recipe.

 Calcining is simply firing a ceramic material to create a powder of new physical properties.
 Often it is done to kill the plasticity or burn away the hydrates, carbonates, sulfates of a clay or refractory material.